-The Computer Science Department is committed to supporting Ph.D. students for five years, including summers, by combinations of grants, university fellowships, and teaching Assistantships.
-The support package for a student depends mainly on how much grant money his or her advisor has.
+The Yale Graduate School of Arts and Sciences is committed to supporting Ph.D. students for five years, including summers, by combinations of grants, university fellowships, and teaching Assistantships.

 Do a student’s research interests affect his or her chance of being admitted?

 Yes, a little.
 We expect every student to be open to many facets of Computer Science when they arrive, and encourage them to feel free to change their area of concentration after they get here.
 Our main criterion for admission is the applicant’s intelligence, curiosity, and ability to explore without detailed supervision.
 That said, if a faculty member in a research area is looking for students, the admissions committee tries to accommodate him or her by focusing a bit more than usual on applicants in that area.
 Of course, the applicants don’t know which areas fall in that category, so they shouldn’t worry about it.

 Individual faculty members get many inquiries asking if they will be accepting new students during the next admissions season.
 As you should be able to infer from the previous paragraph, these inquiries are misguided; students are admitted to the department, not to the research group of a particular faculty member.